River911009/GTF192_FT_App/README.md

-# GoalTop_GTM016A_TOOL
+# GoalTop_GTM016A_SW

-A toolset to display and control GoalTop GTM016A thermal camera module
+This software is designed to demonstrate or to calibrate GoalTop GTM016A module in factory mode.

+Every files in this repository are authorized to [GoalTop company](https://www.gtc.com.tw/).